Law 700 - Pretrial Civil Litigation

 This course will be graded on a P/U/NC basis.

-This course will not make you an expert in the civil pretrial litigation process; nor will it turn you into an expert in conducting interviews, implementing discovery plans, taking depositions or arguing motions.
-But by the end of this course, I expect that:
+This course will not make you an expert in the civil pretrial litigation process; nor will it turn you into an expert in developing and implementing discovery plans, taking depositions or arguing motions.
+But by the end of this course, we expect that:

 i.
-You will have a basic understanding of the civil pretrial process and how lawyers use that process both to prepare cases for trial and to evaluate cases for settlement.
+You will have a basic understanding of the civil pretrial process and how lawyers use that process to prepare cases for trial, to evaluate cases for settlement and to improve their client's prospects in connection with settlement or trial.

 ii.
 You will have a basic understanding of how to think strategically when confronted with litigation options/decisions.

-iv.
-You will be able to develop a discovery plan for a relatively simple civil case and to draft written discovery requests.
+iii.
+You will be able to develop a discovery plan for a relatively simple civil case

 v.
 You will be able to competently take and defend a deposition in a relatively simple litigation matter.

 vi.
-You will be able to competently argue a motion to dismiss.
+You will be able to competently argue a motion.